bmaupin/civ5-cheevos-with-mods/README.md

 #### Linux (native)

-Install the patch to fix the crash when playing with mods here: [https://github.com/bmaupin/civ-be-linux-crash](https://github.com/bmaupin/civ-be-linux-crash)
+Install the patch to fix the crash when playing with mods here: [https://github.com/bmaupin/civ-be-linux-fixes](https://github.com/bmaupin/civ-be-linux-fixes).
+It will also enable achievements with mods.

 #### Linux (Proton)